Duryab333/AWS/Ansible/introduction.md

 First do PasswordAuthenticaion on by:

-'sudo vim /etc/ssh/sshd_config.d/60-cloudimg-settings.conf'
+`sudo vim /etc/ssh/sshd_config.d/60-cloudimg-settings.conf`

-Researt ssh by:
+Restart ssh by:

-'sudo systemctl restart ssh'
+`sudo systemctl restart ssh`

 Set the password

-'sudo  passwd ubuntu'
+`sudo  passwd ubuntu`

 ## Control Node

-first generate the key by
+First generate the key by

 `ssh-keygen -t rsa -b 4096`

 Assign the previlage to the key

 `chmod 600 /home/ubuntu/.ssh/id_rsa`

-copy key to mannage node
+Copy key to mannage node

 `sudo ssh-copy-id -i .ssh/id_rsa  ubuntu@<Ip-Address>`

-run this
+Run this

 `ssh ubuntu@<Ip-Address>`

 Congratulations you are now on your node server.